How is ECS different? We’ve created an infographic that tells the story by showcasing our work in 2013.

 MetaMetrics® is focused on improving education for students of all ages.
 The organization developed The Lexile® Framework for Reading and its companion scale, The Quantile® Framework for Mathematics.
 The Lexile Framework provides a common scale for matching reader ability and text complexity.
 For more information, please visit www.lexile.com and www.quantiles.com.

-Measured Progress Measured Progress has worked with 30 states, hundreds of districts, thousands of teachers, and millions of students through assessment programs that go far beyond filling in the bubbles.
+Measured Progress For over three decades, Measured Progress has worked with most states, hundreds of districts, thousands of teachers, and millions of students through assessment programs that go far beyond filling in the bubbles.
 At Measured Progress, assessment is more than just a score; it’s a roadmap that guides educators to adjust instruction and improve outcomes for students and teachers alike.
 For more information, please visit www.measuredprogress.org.